petyaracz/Racz2023trance/Readme.md

 | EA074 | Inheritance rule for real property (land)       |               19.86 |
 | EA031 | Mean size of local communities                  |               17.13 |

-We now look at the direction of these effects (does e.g. increased jurisdictional hierarchy go with more or less prevalent possession trance?).
+Before we cross-reference the results with the claims in the literature, we look at the direction of these effects (does e.g. increased jurisdictional hierarchy go with more or less prevalent possession trance?).
+Then we ask questions about co-occurrence versus co-evolution.

 The figure below shows the proportion of societies with possession trance (dark blue) and without (light blue) across the ordered levels of